Broadcasted Nonparametric Tensor Regression: Model

-where $g$ is an unknown uni-dimensional function and $a_{i_1,i_2,\ldots,i_D}$'s are $s$ unknown weight parameters.
-Although there is only one uni-dimensional function to be estimated, this model involves abundant number of weight parameters, sometimes larger than the sample size.
-One could also impose sparsity assumption on the weight parameters.
+where $g$ is an unknown univariate function and $a_{i_1,\dots,i_D}$'s are unknown coefficients.
+Although there is only one univariate function to be estimated, this model involves a large number of coefficients, sometimes larger than the sample size.
+One can also impose a sparsity assumption on the coefficients.
 The readers are referred to \citet{alquier2013sparse}, \citet{radchenko2015high}, and references therein for more details on this approach.
-However, similar issue of ignoring tensor structures would also show up.
-Such problem would be aggravated in more complicated index models such as the additive index model and multiple indices model.
+However, this approach ignores the tensor structure, and this problem can be aggravated by more complicated index models such as the additive index model and multiple indices model.

-We propose a novel and economical model which makes use of the tensor structure.
-Our model is closely related to the additive models, but has overcome the aforementioned problems.
+We propose a novel nonlinear regression model that makes use of the tensor structure and has significantly fewer parameters to be estimated when compared with those in existing nonlinear alternatives as surveyed in Section~\ref{sec:intro}.
+Our model is closely related to additive models, but we have overcome the aforementioned problems.